publiqnet/publiq.pp/INSTALLATION-MANUAL.md

 Exit the root console, from now on, just the simple user is needed

-RHEL has the philosophy to love all the aging software and *cmake* that comes with it is old, we'll build a fresh one now
+RHEL has the philosophy to stick to aging software and *cmake* that comes with it is old, we'll build a fresh one now

 ```console
 [user@localhost ~]$ wget https://cmake.org/files/v3.7/cmake-3.7.2.tar.gz